Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Discussion and Conclusion

-We have proposed a unified approach to statistical inference that integrates biased summary-level data through generalized entropy balancing.
-Despite its advantages, the proposed framework has several limitations.
-First, it assumes that the individual-level data are sampled from the target population distribution.
-This assumption limits its applicability in settings involving biased internal samples, such as those frequently encountered in observational studies aiming to estimate the average treatment effect.
+Several directions merit further investigation for generalized entropy balancing with biased external summaries.
+First, the current framework assumes that the individual-level data are sampled from the target population distribution.
+This limits applicability in settings involving biased internal samples, such as observational studies aiming to estimate average treatment effects.
 Second, the method requires that both the individual-level data and the external summary data be defined over the same set of explanatory variables.
-In scenarios where individual-level external data are available, the regression function could be modeled with greater flexibility rather than being restricted to a pre-specified functional form such as $m\{\eta(x; \gamma)\}$.
-Such flexibility may further enhance the efficiency and broaden the applicability of the proposed estimator.
-Third, the current methodology does not directly accommodate the integration of multiple external datasets that comprise a mixture of individual-level and summary-level information.
-Extending the proposed approach to handle such complex data structures presents an important direction for future research.
+When individual-level external data are available, the regression function could be modeled more flexibly rather than being restricted to a prespecified parametric form, potentially improving efficiency and broadening applicability.
+Third, the MSE selector is selection consistent under fixed alternatives with a strict risk gap, but no data-driven rule can consistently separate an $n^{-1/2}$-order local bias from sampling variation.
+Studying inference and smoother borrowing rules in this nonregular boundary regime remains important. \citet{hu2022semiparametric} establish semiparametric efficiency theory under the assumption that the internal and external populations have the same distribution.
+Developing analogous theory for the present setting, which allows the two populations to have different distributions, is an important direction for future research.